pingcap/docs/tiproxy/tiproxy-configuration.md

 #   "v2" => accept proxy protocol if any, require backends to support proxy protocol.
 # proxy-protocol = ""

-# graceful-wait-before-shutdown is recommanded to be set to 0 when there's no other proxy(e.g. NLB) between the client and TiProxy.
+# graceful-wait-before-shutdown is recommended to be set to 0 when there's no other proxy (e.g. NLB) between the client and TiProxy.
 # possible values:
 #   0 => begin to drain clients immediately.
 #   30 => HTTP status returns unhealthy and the SQL port accepts new connections for the last 30 seconds.
 After that, refuse new connections and drain clients.